sthagen/oasis-open-openc2-yuuki/README.md

 ## Introduction

+Open Command and Control, or OpenC2, is a standardized language for the command and control of technologies that provide or support cyber defenses.
+OpenC2 Commands are sent by Producer devices to Consumers that receive and implement Commands.
+OpenC2 is defined in the [OpenC2 Architecture Specification](https://docs.oasis-open.org/openc2/oc2arch/v1.0/csd02/oc2arch-v1.0-csd02.md) and [OpenC2 Language Specification](https://github.com/oasis-tcs/openc2-oc2ls/blob/published/oc2ls-v1.0-cs02.md)
-Yuuki is a framework for creating OpenC2 Consumers.
+Yuuki is a tool for creating OpenC2 Consumers.
 It serves a few purposes:

 * Provide an introduction to OpenC2
 * Provide an OpenC2 Consumer for OpenC2 Producers to test against